Politico: State editions

 In September 2013, Politico acquired the online news site Capital New York, which also operated separate departments covering Florida and New Jersey.
 In April 2015, Politico announced its intention to rebrand the state feeds with the Politico name (Politico Florida, Politico New Jersey, and Politico New York) to expand its coverage of state politics.
 In September 2018, Politico announced it would launch Politico California Pro.

 E&E News

-Politico acquired E&E News in December 2020 to expand its coverage of the energy and environmental sectors.
-Terms of the deal were not disclosed.
+E&E News is a Politico-owned publication that covers energy and the environment, as well as pertinent climate and natural resource policy news.
+E&E News includes five publications: Climatewire, E&E Daily, Energywire, Greenwire, and E&E News PM.
+It was acquired by Politico in 2020.
+Since the acquisition, Politico has integrated E&E News into its Politico Pro platform; select content from E&E News publications can be accessed through either the E&E News or Politico Pro websites.

 Staff

 In June 2024, several top Politico reporters left the company.

 In February 2025, Editor-in-Chief John Harris announced the latest changes in the newsroom's leadership, including the following appointments: